bahelms/my_site/README.md

 ## Things to do
 ----
-* Finish edit page tests/function
+* Use EST time zone with daylight savings

 ### Longterm
 * Admin index: